zhengyuli/lzy-workspace-configurations/README.md

 ### Installation

-Download the latest version from [https://golang.org/dl/]() and install manually, after installation you should create the directory for _$GOPATH_ which will be used as the golang project workspace.
+Download the latest version from [https://golang.org/dl/]() and install manually.

+### Customization

+Create golang workspace:

 ```
 $ mkdir -p $HOME/MyGoProjects
 ```

-### Customization

-Append the following to your ~/.env.sh script
+Append the following to your ~/.env.sh script:

 ```
 # Settings for golang